data-provider/core/docs/selector/parallel-providers.md

-## Parallel sources
+## Parallel providers

-You can read source results in parallel simply defining sources in an array:
+You can read provider results in parallel simply defining providers as an array:

 ```js